-6.1 Step 1: Introduction of Potential Project to the EC
+6.1 Step 1: Introduction of Potential Program to the EC

-BIRD strongly recommends to Israeli and U.S. companies that are considering applying for funding from the EC with respective U.S. and / or Israeli partners, to meet with a BIRD representative as soon as possible, to introduce their company or organization, their innovative technology, and their intention to submit a Proposal to the EC as part of a Consortium.
-This introductory meeting, which can be held even before all the Consortium participants have been identified or recruited, can assist the companies / organizations to better understand the EC's criteria for Consortium qualification, innovative Technologies considered for development, suitable partnering relationships, and characteristics of the planned Proposal considered for submittal.
+BIRD strongly recommends to Israeli and U.S. companies that are considering applying for funding from the EC with respective U.S. and / or Israeli partners, to introduce their company or organization to a BIRD Foundation's representative, their innovative Technology, and their intention to submit a Proposal to the EC as part of a Consortium.
+An introductory meeting, which can be held even before all the Consortium participants have been identified or recruited, can assist the companies / organizations to better understand the EC's criteria for Consortium qualification, innovative Technologies considered for development, suitable partnering relationships, and characteristics of the planned Proposal considered for submittal.

 Note: Based on the accumulated experience by the BIRD staff, it is estimated that at least 8 weeks are required to prepare a comprehensive Full Proposal.
-Thus, the date of the above meeting, referred to as the "kick-off meeting" or "process start" should be targeted for at least 8 weeks from the EC's announced and published Deadline for Full Proposal Submittal.